ChaseStrackbein/melvor-idle-achievement-patch/README.md

-# melvor-idle-achievement-patch
+# Achievement Patch for Melvor Idle
-Patches Steam achievement unlocks for Melvor Idle
+Patches Steam achievement unlocks for Melvor Idle.
+Currently fixes:
+* A Touch of Mastery